 BIOL 876.
 Population Dynamics.
-3 Credits.
+4 Credits.

 Principles and mechanics of animal population dynamics.
 Prereq: an interest in working with numbers.
+S (odd years).

 BIOL 877.
 Analysis of Population and Demographic Data.
 3 Credits.

 Contemporary maximum likelihood approaches to estimating abundance, survival, reproduction, and dispersal in free-living populations.
 Goodness-of-fit and information theory applied to population model selection.
 Examples from a variety of real populations.
 Prereq: BIOL 876, STAT 660 or STAT 661, ENT 842.